If you’re someone who loves a campfire but doesn’t want to be bound by a firepit, then you’ll love this Solo Stove Bonfire deluxe portable fire pit!

 What we liked

 I was very impressed with how quick and easy it was to start the fire, even if the wood was a little damp.
-This is because of the design of the fire pit that allows air to get under the fire, so you don’t have to spend forever blowing on it!
+This is because the design of the fire pit has vent holes that allow air to get under the fire, so you don’t have to spend forever blowing on it!

 The set we got came with the stand – this is the piece of metal that the firepit can be set down on to reduce damage to the ground underneath, and I’d say it’s something you should definitely buy with it if you plan on taking it camping.

 Speaking of the set we got, we did not have to assemble anything!
-I LOVE that we can just have it in the back of the truck and can pull it out whenever and we have a campfire right away!
+I LOVE that we can just have the Solo Stove in the back of the truck, pull it out whenever (it only weighs about 20 pounds) and we can have a campfire right away!

 It was really nice to not see ANY damage to the grass after our fire was done (not even a wilt!)
-This makes me feel way more confident about using it during fire season when traditional
+This makes me feel way more confident about using Solo Bonfire during fire season when traditional fire pits could be dangerous.

 Lastly, I love that I can have a campfire ANYWHERE.
-Just to say that I did it, I actually set it up in a stream and enjoyed the water next to the crackle and warmth of the Bonfire.
+Just to say that I did it, I actually set my Solo Stove Bonfire in a stream and enjoyed the water next to the crackle and warmth of the stove.
 It was awesome!
+Try that with a normal fire pit!

-We really wish there was an easy way to dump the ash after we’re done, such as a removable tray that could slide out.
-We wanted to dump the ash into a hole before we left, but it was a little difficult to get it out of the stove since you have to dump the whole thing.
+We really wish there was an easy way to dump the ash after we’re done, such as a removable ash pan that could slide out.
+We wanted to dump the ash into a hole before we left, but it was a little difficult to get the ash out of the stove since you have to dump the whole thing.

-Another concern is putting out the fire – it burns super fast (due to how hot it burns), so usually it’s not an issue waiting till it’s all burned out, but I felt terrible having to dump water into it while it was still super hot.
-I was nervous it would affect the steel, so we did small amounts of water at a time.
+Another concern we had with the Solo Stove is putting out the fire – it burns super fast (due to how hot it burns), so usually it’s not an issue waiting till it’s all burned out.
+But I felt terrible having to dump water into it while it was still super hot.
+I was nervous it would affect the Solo Stove’s stainless steel body, so we did small amounts of water at a time.
 To their credit, I looked at the stove after and I didn’t notice that the crazy temp change left any damage to the stove.

 Does it put out similar amounts of heat compared to a traditional campfire?

 Yes!
-If you compare it to the firepits at a campground (the ones that are liked 3 feet high) the warmth is similar if not better.
+If you compare it to the normal wood-burning fire pits or fire rings at a campground (the ones that are like 3 feet high) the warmth is similar if not better.
 I actually had to give it a little more space than I’m used to because it’s so hot!

-For the most part – at the beginning when it’s getting started there is a little, but as soon as it heats up you can’t even see it!
-This is so awesome because we all know how it feels when the smoke seems to follow you everywhere!
+For the most part, YES it creates a smokeless fire.
+In the beginning, when the fire’s just getting started there is a little smoke.
+But as soon as it heats up you can’t even see it!
+It’s so awesome to have a smoke-free wood-burning fire pit because we all know how it feels when the smoke seems to follow you everywhere!

 Yes and no. You can cook all the normal stuff on a stick, but for anything that needs a long amount of time to cook you may have to play with it.
 I plan on bringing a grill top for our next trip to set on it and see if we can cook some sausages or hobo meals.
-My thought is, if you get the embers low enough (ie no massive flame) then maybe, but it burns so well that it might just burn out before your food is done.
+My thought is, if you get the embers low enough (ie no massive flame) then maybe.
+But the Solo Stove burns so well that it might just burn out before your food is done.
 I will update this after trying it!

 Is the Solo Stove Bonfire big enough for my family?

 We fit six chairs around it and weren’t crammed, so I’d say for most families, this firepit is big enough for everyone to enjoy!
-It puts out alot of heat so you don’t have to cram together to feel it.
+And it puts out a lot of heat so you don’t have to cram together to feel it.

 How do I prevent rain from getting in when I’m using it at camp?

-There are two options – the company sells a cover for it, but it seems that’s when it’s not in use at all.
-If you’re at camp and you’re ready for bed but the stove still feels hot (even though the fire it out) you could put a lid on it!
-While the company doesn’t sell that, I’ve heard that this lid is a perfect fit for the bonfire if you remove the top ring.
+Fortunately, the Solo Stove is made from stainless steel so it shouldn’t rust if it gets a little wet.
+But if you want a cover, there are two options – the Solo Stove company sells a cover for it, but it seems that’s more for when it’s not in use at all.
+If you’re camping and you’re ready for bed but the stove still feels hot (even though the fire is out) you could put a lid on it!
+While the Solo Stove company doesn’t sell one, I’ve heard that this lid is a perfect fit for the bonfire if you remove the top ring.

 Can you set it on a patio or other surface without damaging anything?

-The company sells a base for it to sit on so that there is some separation between the heat and the ground – I HIGHLY recommend that for just about everyone!
-I have not tried it on my deck yet, but I did try it ontop of some grass and there was absolutely no damage to the ground (the grass didn’t even wilt!)
+The company sells a base for it to sit on so that creates some separation between the heat and the ground – I HIGHLY recommend that for just about everyone!
+I have not tried my Solo Stove on my deck yet, but I did try it on top of some grass and there was absolutely no damage to the ground (the grass didn’t even wilt!)

 Will it use way more wood since it burns so hot?

 No!
-It would seem that way, but it actually just burns much more of the wood than a traditional firepit.
-It seems to actually use less wood than normal, and I think that’s because it really completely burns each log.
+It would seem like it would burn more wood but the Solo Stove Bonfire actually just burns much more of the wood than a traditional wood-burning fire pit.
+You won’t be left with a bunch of half-burnt logs once the fire goes out.
+The Solo Stove seems to actually use less wood than normal, and I think that’s because it really completely burns up each log.

-It’s actually really nice to bring camping because if you’re in a spot where you’re allowed to forage wood/cut trees it can burn stuff that is normally too wet since it gets so hot!
+It’s actually really nice to bring camping because it’s so easy to start.
+And if you’re in a spot where you’re allowed to forage wood/cut trees it can burn stuff that is normally too wet since it gets so hot!

-Can it be set inside a permanent fire pit (both at home and at the campsite)
+Can the Solo Stove be set inside a permanent fire pit (both at home and at the campsite)

-It can, but the company recommends giving it some space so that the design can still work – it needs good airflow to keep the low smoke, pretty flame going!
+It can, but the company recommends giving it some space so that the design can still work.
+The vent holes need good airflow to keep the low smoke, pretty flame going!
 They recommend 2+ inches of space around the whole thing so it can get enough ventilation.

-If you use the link I listed above for the Bonfire, it will include a stand and carrying case which are must haves.
-The stand is what gets it off the ground to prevent damage, and the carrying case it a convenient way to carry it so it’s so round!
+If you use the link I listed above for the Bonfire fire pit, it will include a stand and carrying case which are must-haves.
+The stand is what gets the Solo Stove off the ground to prevent damage, and the carrying case is a convenient way to carry it (it can be hard ’cause it’s so round!)

-However this list will include some other items that will make the stove even better!
+However this list will include some other items that will make the Solo Stove Bonfire even better for your next camping trip!

 Need something smaller for backpacking?
 Check our their smaller version – it doesn’t even need propane or anything!

-If you love the idea of having a campfire anywhere, but are thinking of something smaller don’t worry – they got that too!
-Let me quickly show you the backpacker version of this stove.
+If you love the idea of having a campfire anywhere, but are thinking of something smaller, don’t worry – they got that too!
+Let me quickly show you the backpacker version of the Solo Stove.

 Backpacking Solo Stove (utilizes small twigs and has a cooking ring!)

-This version is compact and meant to be used while backpacking.
-It doesn’t need any propane or things like that, and instead just uses small sticks and such that can be found wherever you’re at.
+This version of the Solo Stove is super compact and meant to be used while backpacking.
+It doesn’t need any propane or other cooking gas.
+Instead, it just uses small sticks, little pieces of wood, and even pinecones that you can find wherever you’re camping or backpacking.

-It nests inside of the set of pots that comes with the set I linked and can boil water in around 4 minutes!
+It nests inside of the set of pots that comes with the set I linked to.
+It has vent holes, like the big Solo Stove Bonfire, that help the fire burn fast and with less smoke.
+It can even boil water in around 4 minutes!

 If you’re ready for a smokeless, campfire anywhere kind of experience, I encourage you to check this out!
 If you have any questions, leave them in the comments!

-I have absolutely loved being able to have a fire anywhere – especially since my kids aren’t constantly complaining that the “smoke won’t stop following them!”
+I have absolutely loved the Solo Stove Bonfire fire pit and how it lets us have a fire anywhere – especially since my kids aren’t constantly complaining that the “smoke won’t stop following them!”

 I know it’s pricey (around 300) but it’s one of those things that can really improve your camp experience.
-The quality and craftsmanship shows and it just looks so clean!
+The Solo Stove’s quality and craftsmanship shows and it just looks so clean!

-So happy camping, and I hope I’ve helped you understand more about this stove. <3
+So happy camping, and I hope my Solo Stove Bonfire review has helped you understand more about this awesome portable fire pit. <3